reepnao/Fractol/README.md

 Names are:
 * mandelbrot, julia, celtic_mandelbrot, burning_ship.

-You can use this keys after execute :
+You can use these keys after execute :
 * ```1```: for Mandelbrot fractal
 * ```2```: for Julia fractal
 * ```3```: for Celtic Mandelbrot fractal